-Fidelity now offers 3 relatively low-cost ESG index funds5: Fidelity US Sustainability Index Fund (FITLX), Fidelity International Sustainability Index Fund (FNIDX), and more recently the Fidelity Sustainability Bond Index Fund (FNASX), in addition to the Fidelity Select Environment & Alternative Energy Portfolio (FSLEX).5 You can see the holdings of each of these funds by going to the fund snapshot page and selecting "View holdings" to help assess whether the investments match your sustainable investing criteria.
+Fidelity's ESG index funds now include Fidelity US Sustainability Index Fund (FITLX), Fidelity International Sustainability Index Fund (FNIDX), Fidelity Sustainability Bond Index Fund (FNASX), Fidelity Select Environment & Alternative Energy Portfolio (FSLEX), and the recently launched Fidelity Women's Leadership Fund (FWOMX).
+The latter is an actively managed, US equity fund that invests primarily in companies that prioritize and advance women’s leadership.5 You can see the holdings of each of these funds by going to the fund snapshot page and selecting "View holdings" to help assess whether the investments match your sustainable investing criteria.
 This might be accomplished by further researching each individual fund holding to help determine if they match your sustainable investing objectives.

 If you want to find these types of investments on your own, you can do so on Fidelity.com via the stock, ETF, and mutual fund screeners.
 For example, to find ESG ETFs, go to the ETF/ETP Screener, select "Start a screen" and choose "Socially Responsible" to search by the 3 ESG criteria.
 After you run a screen, your next step should be to determine if it aligns with your objectives and risk tolerance.